 Workplace health and safety

 Workplace health and safety procedures and policies lay down procedures to prevent workplace accidents.
-The Occupational Safety and Health Administration (OSHA), a federal agency in the US, sets guidelines for protecting workers and create a safe workplace.
+The Occupational Safety and Health Administration (OSHA), a federal agency in the US, sets guidelines for protecting workers and creating a safe workplace.
 For instance, it provides the steps to handle hazardous materials, file a complaint, report severe injuries and fatalities, and more.

 Employee code of conduct